Is Upon Us!!

-Hydro's Forest Enhancement Program Awards our District Funding For Three
+Hydro's Forest Enhancement Program Awards our District Funding For Two

-UARCD is pleased to announce that we have received funding for three tree
+UARCD is pleased to announce that we received funding for two tree

-planting projects within our district.
-The sites are located at: Rossburn
+planting projects within our district for 2015.
+The sites are Hamiota

 you would like the CD to help, we have been successful